 I say this again.
 Love is more than just loving in return.
 Love is giving when it’s not reciprocated.
 Love is when you expect nothing in return.
 And not having unrealistic expectations.

-Yes, we share a mutual love when we got married and we still do.
-But every waking moment doesn’t always feel loving.
-Sometimes those moments just are love.
-Not feeling love but just plain I will get up again tomorrow and I will serve you and I will choose you because that’s what love does.
+Yes, we shared a mutual love when we got married and we still do.
+Every waking moment doesn’t always feel loving.
+Sometimes those moments are love too though.
+Not feeling love, but just I will get up again tomorrow and I will serve you and I will choose you because that’s what love does.

 Choosing to serve even when you’re tired and weary.

-Celebrating each other.
-Choosing to look at the gifts and talents of your spouse instead of their negative characteristics.
+I aim to choose to focus on the gifts and talents of my spouse instead of his negative characteristics.

 I’ve had some very real lessons in this.
 Instead of focusing on my inability to keep the kitchen counters clean he instead loves that I make him homemade soup.

-Instead of me focusing on his lack of interest in running and exercise I instead love that we can enjoy quite conversations on the deck.
+Instead of focusing on his lack of interest in running and exercise I instead love that we can enjoy quiet conversations on the deck.

 Think of the things that inspired love in the first place.
 And do them.
-Because Love Does!
+Because love does that!

 In case you haven’t noticed I recently read Bob Goff’s best selling book.
 Love Does: Discover a Secretly Incredible Life in an Ordinary World.
 He has inspired me in so many ways and I’m so grateful.
 Thank you Bob for writing from your heart.
 What a legacy you will leave your family.